plone/training/ttw/rapido.rst

 Installation
 ------------

-.. only:: presentation

-    We will use a `Heroku instance pre-configured with Plone <https://github.com/collective/training-sandbox>`_.
+    For the training, we will use a `Heroku instance pre-configured with Plone <https://github.com/collective/training-sandbox>`_.

     Once deployed: